AcademySoftwareFoundation/tac/process/lifecycle.md

 * Demonstrate a substantial ongoing flow of commits and merged contributions authored by a healthy number of diverse contributors*.
 * Demonstrable roadmap progress.
-* A healthy number of public adopters are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
+* A significant number of end-users within the visual effects and motion picture industries that have adopted the project and that are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
 * Have achieved and maintained an OpenSSF Best Practices Badge at the [gold level](https://bestpractices.coreinfrastructure.org/en/criteria/2).
 * Have a technical lead appointed for voting representation of the project to the TAC.
 * Be deemed by the TAC to add value to the mission of the Academy Software Foundation.